hydephp/develop/docs/getting-started/architecture-concepts.md

 What makes HydePHP special is that it contains "magic" features so that you can focus on your content while the framework does the heavy lifting.

-It's encouraged that you read this page to get a high-level overview of what's going on behind the scenes.
+This page provides a high-level overview of the framework's capabilities, so you can quickly grasp its benefits.
-Later on, you can dive into the details of each feature as you need them.
+As you delve deeper into the documentation, you'll discover the details of each feature and learn how to leverage them effectively.

 ## The HydeCLI